wayphantomme/wayphantomme/README.md

 ---
 # Skills and Environments

-# Phantom

 Building Web3 products with focus on real-world use cases and production-ready systems.

 Designing product architecture from 0 to production, building fullstack applications, and shipping projects that work end-to-end.

-Currently exploring Web3 development across Solana and EVM ecosystems, and actively contributing through projects and community.
+Currently exploring Web3 development across Solana ecosystems, and actively contributing through projects and community.

+## Development Process

+Product Thinking (PRD) --> Planning & Architecture --> Development --> Deployment

 ## Tech Stack